 Incompatibility – Often, upgrading a portion of your network, such as switching to a new application or server operating system, leads to a partial loss of functionality in your older equipment.
 This can be caused by a lack of appropriate software or resources, or it might be because older hardware is no longer supported.
 By replacing or refreshing office equipment every three to five years, you can reduce the risk of incompatibility between devices and applications.

 Frequent Service Issues – Frequent repairs and service issues can result in decreased productivity and costly downtime.
-If you have noticed an increase in the number of IT support calls in the last six months or the number of repairs performed on the same office device, it’s time to evaluate whether your old technology is costing you more to maintain than it’s worth.
+If you have noticed an increase in the number of IT support calls in the last six months or the number of repairs performed on the same office copier or printer, it’s time to evaluate whether your old technology is costing you more to maintain than it’s worth.

 Making Sense of Upgrading